 (x - c₁)² / a² + (y - c₂)² / b² = 1

-- (x, y) are the variables - the coordinates of an arbitrary point on the ellipse;
+- (x, y) – Coordinates of an arbitrary point on the ellipse;

-- a is the distance between the center and the ellipse's vertex, lying on the horizontal axis;
+- a – Distance between the center and the ellipse's vertex, lying on the horizontal axis; and

-- b is the distance between the center and the ellipse's vertex, lying on the vertical axis.
+- b – Distance between the center and the ellipse's vertex, lying on the vertical axis.